wormhole-foundation/xdapp-book/src/development/portal/sdkjs/polygon-oasis-relayer.md

 ### Setup the Polygon and Oasis Wallets

-First, let us set up the two wallets we’ll be sending and receiving from.
+Now, set up the two wallets we’ll be sending and receiving from.
 While we are instantiating both wallets with their private keys, we only need the Public key of the receiving wallet for this example.

 ```ts
 const EmeraldWallet = new ethers.Wallet(